JuliaLang/julia/doc/src/manual/functions.md

   baz(::Any, ::Any) at none:1
 ```

-As you can see, if the wrong number of elements are in the spliced container, then the function
+As you can see, if the wrong number of elements are in the splatted container, then the function
 call will fail, just as it would if too many arguments were given explicitly.

 ## Optional Arguments